eapowertools/qs-admin-playbook/docs/tooling/app_metadata_analyzer.md

 ## Where to get it

 The application can be found in `%ProgramData%\Qlik\Sense\Repository\DefaultApps` on the Qlik Sense Enterprise Server and is titled _App Metadata Analyzer.qvf_.
-The latest copy of the app can also be pulled from [Qlik Community - Sense App Metadata Analyzer](https://community.qlik.com/t5/Qlik-Monitoring-Administration/Sense-App-Metadata-Analyzer/gpm-p/1592163).
+The latest copy of the app can also be pulled from [Qlik Community - App Metadata Analyzer (Windows)](https://community.qlik.com/t5/Qlik-Monitoring-Administration/App-Metadata-Analyzer-Windows/gpm-p/1592163), and is encouraged as it will always be the most recent, whereas the version shipped with the releases could end up being a few months behind.
+For example, if a bug is fixed in July timeframe, it might not be shipped with the product until the September release.
+Also, considering that clients are commonly 2 or 3 releases behind, this is best way to keep the app up to date.

 Either copy of the app can be implemented on a Qlik Sense Enterprise site which is June 2018 or newer.
 The Community page will always have the most recent version, so if for example a site is on June 2019, and a bug was fixed in Sept 2019, the application can be downloaded from the Community page and installed on the June 2019 version.